The Arden School of Theatre

 Overview

 The course aims to give students of all ages, backgrounds and experience the tools to excel as actors exploring a range of genres and practitioners.
-There is a strong focus on naturalism and allowing the students to build their own tool box of skills and techniques to draw upon when they perform.
-This will include studying practitioners such as Stanislavski, Strasberg, Meisner and Uta Hagen.
-There is a strong focus on text analysis and how the actor creates a life by mining the text and drawing out the clues within to develop a role which is detailed.
+There is a strong focus on naturalism and allowing the students to build their own tool box of skills and techniques to draw upon.
+There are regular sessions from visiting professionals who will give an insight in to industry as actors and casting directors.

 Students will also focus on intense vocal and movement training which are essential to any actor.
 Additionally the course provides guidance on audition technique both industry based and preparation for Drama School.
 Students will learn how to market themselves as actors and be given guidance on Equity, Spotlight etc from industry professionals.